 Students in this concentration will be exposed to traditional environmental planning approaches as well as critical alternatives that seek to dismantle the legacies of environmental racism and injustice.
 Examples will be drawn from practical experiences in the Greater Toronto and Hamilton area (GTHA) as well as other areas in Canada and around the world.
 Previous course work or experiences in environmental studies and planning are desirable but not required of students entering this concentration.

-In addition to the core courses that all MScPl students must complete, students choosing this concentration will select at least five half-courses, subject to the approval of the concentration advisor.
+In addition to the core courses that all MScPl students must complete, this concentration requires that students ALSO complete five half-courses in consultation with the concentration advisor, including: